nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: Command box remains empty.

    1. Test Case: Typing `l` followed by pressing the <kbd>tab</kbd> key, then `r` before pressing <kbd>tab</kbd>.
-      Expected: `list recipe` appears in the command box with the caret 1 en space after the last char of the text.
+      Expected: `list recipe ` appears in the command box with the caret after the last char of the text.

-1. Autocomplete user defined parameters without prior data
+1. Autocomplete user defined parameters without recipes and ingredients
-   1. Prerequisites: Test cases do not attempt to complete recipe/ingredient whose names are stored in ChopChop.
-In this section, we will start off with `view ` in the command box `view&ensp;`.
+   1. Prerequisites: No recipes in ChopChop.
+In this section, we will start off with `view recipe ` in the command box.

    1. Test Case: Pressing the <kbd>tab</kbd> key.
       Expected: Command box remains empty.

-   1. Test Case: Typing `v` followed by pressing <kbd>tab</kbd>, then .
+   1. Test Case: Typing `a` followed by pressing <kbd>tab</kbd>.
-      Expected: `list recipe` appears in the command box with the caret 1 en space after the last char of the text.
+      Expected: `view recipe ` remains in the command box with the caret 1 en space after the last char of the text.

-### B.2&ensp;Deleting a person

-1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+1. Autocomplete user defined parameters
+   1. Prerequisites: Only 3 recipes `apple pie`, `apple slices` and `apple juice` starting with the letter `a` in ChopCHop.
+In this section, we will start off with `view recipe ` in the command box.

-   1. Test case: `delete 1`<br>
+   1. Test Case: Pressing the <kbd>tab</kbd> key.
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: Command box remains empty.

+   1. Test Case: Typing `a` followed by pressing <kbd>tab</kbd>.
+      Expected: `view recipe apple pie ` appears in the command box with the caret 1 en space after the last char of the text.

+   1. Test Case: Typing `a` followed by pressing <kbd>tab</kbd> twice.
+      Expected: `view recipe apple juice ` appears in the command box with the caret 1 en space after the last char of the text.

+   1. Test Case: Typing `a` followed by pressing <kbd>tab</kbd> thrice.
+      Expected: `view recipe apple slices ` appears in the command box with the caret 1 en space after the last char of the text.

+   1. Test Case: Typing `a` followed by pressing <kbd>tab</kbd> four times.
+      Expected: `view recipe apple pie ` appears in the command box with the caret 1 en space after the last char of the text.

+#### B.1.4&ensp;Undo commands previously entered
+1. Autocomplete command
+   1. Prerequisites: None

-   1. Test case: `delete 0`<br>
+   1. Test Case: Pressing the <kbd>tab</kbd> key.
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases … }_

-### B.3&ensp;Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases … }_
+      Expected: Command box remains empty.